We advance clean energy policy at the local, state, and national levels.

 Commitment to mission.
 CEE’s mission is to discover and deploy the most effective energy solutions that strengthen the economy while improving the environment.
 We believe energy service for all is an essential element of modern life with profound public implications.
 The best energy policies maximize societal benefits and minimize adverse consequences.

 Energy independence.
 Midwestern states spend billions importing energy.
-We work on policies to shift away from energy imports when it is cost effective to do so, to reduce energy consumption and expand use of the Midwest’s abundant renewable energy resources.
+We work on policies to equitably and cost-effectively shift away from energy imports, reducing energy consumption, expanding use of the Midwest’s abundant renewable energy resources and providing family sustaining jobs to our local workforce.
 Energy independence enhances the resilience and vitality of our local economies.

 Meeting the global climate challenge.
 Our need to transition to a carbon-neutral clean energy economy grows daily as climate impacts manifest in new and unpredictable ways.
 Midwestern states cannot solve climate change by themselves but should lead in reducing carbon emissions as quickly and broadly as possible, consistent with sustaining a healthy economy.